whyframeshot - stock.adobe.com

 The platform

-Traditionally, analytics users come up with a business question, query their organization's data, look at dashboards and reports developed based on the query and come up with insights that lead to decisions.
-Tableau Einstein aims to change that by proactively delivering insights to users within the flow of their work, which reduces the need for data consumers to come up with their own questions and instead provides them with information they may not have known they need.
+Traditionally, analytics users come up with a business question, query their organization's data, look at dashboards and reports developed based on the query, and come up with insights that lead to decisions.
+Tableau Einstein aims to change that by proactively delivering insights to users within the flow of their work, which reduces the need for data consumers to come up with their own questions and instead provides them with information they might not have known they need.

 That's the concept of autonomous insights and includes features such as Tableau Pulse and Agentforce for Tableau, which is a tool that enables customers to develop autonomous agents.